PHX2600/The-Archive/forum/General Discussion/0010 - Riddle me this.. Batman..md

 Posted by **phigan** on Tue January 1st, 2008 05:29:50 PM

-Have you seen [url=http://www.plutohome.com:3duo1b8e]Pluto home> distro yet?
+Have you seen [http://www.plutohome.com](Pluto home) distro yet?
 I'm not sure if it does what you were saying, but it might (with all the other crazy shit it does).

 --------------------------------------------------------------------------------

 Posted by **Konshu** on Wed January 2nd, 2008 07:07:01 PM

-[quote="phigan":2vrupsbh]Have you seen [url=http://www.plutohome.com:2vrupsbh]Pluto home> distro yet?
+[quote="phigan":2vrupsbh]Have you seen [http://www.plutohome.com](Pluto home) distro yet?
 I'm not sure if it does what you were saying, but it might (with all the other crazy shit it does).[/quote:2vrupsbh]

 No I had not seen that yet, I don't think I am quite ready to add in home automation.
 However It does open some potential if I did want to add it in.
 Thanks for the link.